Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q My entity was previously exempted from maintaining a RORC but is no longer exempted.
 When do I have to set up the RORC and lodge the information with ACRA?

-A: You must keep and maintain the RORC at the entity’s registered office address or the registered office of your appointed Corporate Service Provider, no later than 60 days after the entity no longer qualifies for exemption.
+A: You must keep and maintain the RORC at the entity’s registered office address or the registered office of your appointed registered Corporate Service Provider, no later than 60 days after the entity no longer qualifies for exemption.
 Information on the RORC must be lodged with ACRA within 2 business days after the entity has set up its RORC.

 Amending RORC information lodged with ACRA